-You won’t feel obligated to help people with problems you’d rather not be involved in, fearing what they might think of you.
+You won’t feel obligated to help people with problems you would rather not be involved in, fearing what they might think of you.
 You’ll learn to live without craving the validation of others.
-Put in simpler terms, you’ll learn to say “no” to a superior at work if they ask you to help them move, in exchange for pizza and beer.
+Put in simpler terms, you’ll learn to say “no” to a superior at work if they ask you to help them move in exchange for pizza and beer.
 All these are examples of personal boundaries that you must establish for your own peace.

 Different types of boundaries in relationships will help take you from the cusp of a potentially toxic relationship to a healthy one in which you respect each other’s space.
-Enough talking about why they’re important, let’s get into what are the different types of boundaries in relationships and how you can set them:
+Enough talking about why they’re important, let’s get into what are the different types of boundaries in relationships, examples of boundaries, and how you can set them:

 1. Physical boundaries

-Physical boundaries are boundaries concerning your body, your personal space and your physical needs/ wants.
+Physical boundaries are boundaries concerning your body, your personal space and your physical needs and wants.
 Maybe you’re not big on cuddling, and you feel like you’re forced into it.
 Perhaps you need an hour to yourself after you wake up before you can hug and kiss your partner.
 Voicing your opinion on physical boundaries will clear misunderstandings and make sure you’re both on the same page.